ArthurSonzogni/chromiumos-platform2/crosh/README.md

 }
 ```

-#### Command Implementation
+### Command Implementation via debugd

-This assumes the above instructions are already complete.
+This assumes the [above instructions](#module-setup) are already complete.

-Since privileged operations cannot be executed by Crosh (but should be
+Since privileged operations cannot be executed by Crosh, one common method is
-implemented in [debugd] or wherever else), the example below focuses on D-Bus
-in particular and assumes there is an existing D-Bus method that needs to be
-called from a new Crosh command.
+to move the logic to [debugd], and communicate with it via D-Bus.
+We have a
+local module with bindings to simplify boilerplate across commands.

 Note that
 [debugd's D-Bus interface](/debugd/dbus_bindings/org.chromium.debugd.xml)